 The catchphrase “out of sight, out of mind” too often can be used to describe the culverts located under our nation's roadways.
 Once installed, many lie forgotten and inconspicuous, conveying discharges from one ditch or waterway to the next.
-However, any component of the infrastructure neglected long enough will eventually make its presence known— many times in the form of a catastrophic failure and frequently resulting in large expenditures of emergency funds.
+However, any component neglected long enough will eventually make its presence known — many times in the form of a catastrophic failure and frequently resulting in large expenditures of emergency funds.

 To gain a better understanding of the economic impacts of these failures, the Transportation Research Board (TRB) of the National Academies arranged for a study of culvert failures in North America.
 The resulting report, “The Economic Costs of Culvert Failure,” was written in November 2003 by Joseph Perrin Jr. and Chintan S. Jhaveri of the University of Utah.
 The American Concrete Pipe Association provided funding for the report.

-By surveying U.S. and Canadian agencies, researchers were able to investigate current culvert design and selection practices, and analyze costs related to several documented culvert failures in order to quantify their costs, identify the need for documentation, and determine if risk of failure influences culvert selection.
+By surveying U.S. and Canadian agencies, researchers were able to investigate design and selection practices.
+They also analyzed documented failures to quantify costs, identify the need for documentation, and determine if risk of failure influences culvert selection.

-Service life: For major infrastructure projects, designers should use a minimum project service life of 100 years when considering life-cycle design.
+Service life: For major projects, designers should use a minimum service life of 100 years when considering life-cycle design.

-Concrete: Most studies estimated product service life for concrete pipe to be between 70 and 100 years.
-Of nine state highway departments, three listed the life as 100 years, five states stated between 70 and 100 years, and one state gave 50 years.
+Concrete: Most studies estimated service life at 70 to 100 years.
+Of nine state highway departments, three listed 100 years, five said 70 to 100 years, and one said 50 years.

-Steel: Corrugated steel pipe usually fails due to corrosion of the invert or the exterior of the pipe.
-Properly applied coatings can extend the product life to at least 50 years for most environments.
+Corrugated steel: Usually fails due to corrosion of the invert or pipe exterior.
+Properly applied coatings can extend life to at least 50 years for most environments.

-Plastic: Many different materials fall under the general category of plastic.
-Each of these materials may have some unique applications where it is suitable or unsuitable.
-Performance history of plastic pipe is limited.
-A designer should not expect a product service life of greater than 50 years.
+Plastic: Many materials fall under this general category, each of which may have unique applications where use is suitable or unsuitable.
+Performance history is limited.
+Designers shouldn't service life of greater than 50 years.

-The American Association of State Highway and Transportation Official's (AASHTO) 1991 Model Drainage Manual also was referenced, and recommendations for culvert design and selection presented:
+The American Association of State Highway and Transportation Official's (AASHTO) 1991 Model Drainage Manual also was referenced and recommendations for design and selection presented: